Jos-Modding/FS25_DirectDrillAddon/README.md

 # Direct Drill Addon

-Enables direct drill for all seeders and planters.
+Allows direct drilling for all seeders and planters.
+Feature can be enabled or disabled using CTRL + D.

 ## Requirements